gvwilson/sensibleadventures/short-stories/arecibo.md

 eyes closed,
-breathing slowly for hours at a time, listening to the increasingly desperate chatter that makes its way around the intervening sun as they wait for the sensors to amass sufficient data.
+breathing slowly for hours at a time, listening to the increasingly desperate chatter that makes its way around the sun as they wait for the sensors to amass sufficient data.
 The greenhouse is almost exactly the same size as their tomb in Chankillo.
-Sometimes, without really realizing it, they hum a Korean teahouse tune that no-one has heard in almost fifteen hundred years.*
+Sometimes, without really realizing it, they hum a Korean teahouse song that no-one else has heard in almost fifteen hundred years.*

-*When the avatar finally says "task completed" it takes them several minutes to comprehend what it is telling them.
+*When the avatar finally says "task completed" it takes them several moments to comprehend what it means.
 Data unscrolls before their inner eye.
 There and there and there,
 signals so faint and improbable that only nanowatts remain.